-If you are submitting an L3 the City still reserves the right to conduct our own inspection prior to release.
+If you are submitting a Schedule CL the City still reserves the right to conduct our own inspection prior to release.
 Periodic inspections will be done to ensure that the landscape architects are doing thorough inspections (including soil depths, soil quality, removal of root ball twine, removal of tree stakes for final inspection, etc.).

 Depending upon the backlog of inspection requests, this could result in longer delays in the release of landscape securities.